Take a look at this Honors Program information:

 - Can I wear my Honors Pin at graduation?

 You do receive awards in the Honors Program.
-After you have completed 9 credit hours of Honors courses, you receive a pin which can be worn at graduation.
+After you have completed 9 credit hours of Honors courses, you will receive a pin that can be worn at graduation.
 Once you have completed the program, you will receive a medal and a certificate at graduation along with Honors notation on your transcript.

 If you are doing honors in another program or for your major, it is not the same as the Honors Program.
 Having honors in your major will be listed on your diploma for that major.
 The Honors Program is a separate certificate.

 The goal is to incorporate the Honors Program into your plan of study.
 Many of the Honors courses are general education courses that are required for every major.
-You can also H-option a course that you already have to take and receive Honors credit.
+You can also H-Option a course that you already have to take and receive Honors credit.

+Yes.
 The Honors Pin can be worn at graduation.